elunna/hackem/hackem_changelog.md

 - Forges are introduced, which have the same appearance as fountains but are orange in color.
 Just like fountains, dipping things into them can have desirable or adverse affects.
 They can be used to dispose of anything that is flammable, and can also be used to repair corrosion/rust damage to any metallic object (if your luck is greater than 0).
 There is a rare chance that a lava demon can be summoned via dipping, which will be hostile most times, but can sometimes spawn tame (same odds as getting a wish from a water demon/fountain).
 Having negative luck can cause a forge to explode when used, which can cause considerable fire damage.
 Players can also use a forge to remove an attached ball & chain, and can also combine two objects to forge something new using the #forge command.
 - [x] Added new recipes for various imported weapons
 - [x] Forges don't appear until after level 2.
+- [x] Forges can be blown up by rays of water.

 ## Mechanics Changes